Could your own shed use some enhancing? Here’s how to build 20 easy and inexpensive DIY garden shed ideas for yours too!

 But the plus?
 Most of the wooden framing was relatively sound, plus it had a cool gable.

 So I filled the interior which had plenty of space for firewood for outdoor storage because I didn’t have anywhere else to store it under cover!

 Then slapped on a gorgeous cow mural hand painted for me my a friend, because I didn’t have anywhere else to hang that.

 However, as time went on, small improvements were added, turning it from a tattered storage shed…

-Hard to believe that’s the same shed, isn’t it?
+Hard to believe that’s the same wooden shed, isn’t it?
 But it most certainly is.

 Each season, I continued to add changes to enhance the shed even more.
 From a potting bench, garden signs, plus.